xychen-comp/TE-SNN/README.md

 ## Runing Experiments
 ### Runing Standard Benchmarks

-The following method applies to all tasks except the Autonomous Driving Task.
+The following method applies to all tasks except the autonomous driving task.
 1. **Set the dataset path:**

    Before running, update the corresponding script (e.g., `Spiking_MNIST/run_smnist.py`) by replacing all `/path` with your actual dataset location.